-At Harvest Dental, Drs.
-Horsley and Walker perform many surgical procedures.
+At Harvest Dental, Dr. Aaron Horsley-Teny can perform many surgical procedures.
 They have years of experience in extractions, bone grafting, and dental implant placement.

 We are fortunate enough to have a state-of-the-art 3D imaging machine.
 This machine aids us in accurately placing dental implants and diagnosing different types of extractions.
 We are honored to provide these services right here in our office to our growing community.